December 11, 2016

 “All questions in personal finance boil down to your living standard.
 Your decision about when and how to take Social Security can affect your living standard throughout your retirement.

 “Social Security offers retirement, spousal, widow, widower, child, mother and father, and divorcee benefits.
-It has highly complex benefit formulas, which include wage indexation of past covered earnings, benefit-specific reduction formulas for collecting benefits early, an earnings test, deeming provisions that limit when married and divorced people can take particular benefits, delayed retirement credits, credits for getting hit by the earnings test, indexation of benefits to inflation, a family benefit maximum, the option to start your benefits early, suspend them, and restart them later, Windfall Elimination and Government Pension Offset provisions that limit retirement and spousal benefits available to workers with non-covered employment histories, and the list goes on.”
+It has highly complex benefit formulas, which include wage indexation of past covered earnings, benefit-specific reduction formulas for collecting benefits early, an earnings test, deeming provisions that limit when married and divorced people can take particular benefits, delayed retirement credits, credits for getting hit by the earnings test, indexation of benefits to inflation, a family benefit maximum, the option to start your benefits early, suspend them, and restart them later, and the list goes on.”

-The Stout Bowman financial advisors are subscribers to Dr. Kotlikoff's online analysis program Maximize My Social Security.
-Using this tool, we can determine the best strategy for you to use when claiming your Social Security benefits.
+The Stout Bowman financial advisors have used Dr. Kotlikoff's online analysis program Maximize My Social Security.
+Using this tool, you can determine the best strategy for you to use when claiming your Social Security benefits.
+As this is published, there is a fee of $49 to use the tool.
 You might also want to check out our blog entries on other Social Security issues.

 In general, starting your benefits as late as you are financially able is the best strategy; your monthly benefit is reduced by taking it before your full retirement age, as defined by the Social Security Administration, and increased by as much as 8% for every year you wait past your full retirement age, up to age 70, when your benefit reaches its maximum amount.